 The state recommends that towns designate 10 percent of their available housing as affordable.
-In Lenox, the figure was 7.2 percent as of April 2013.

 After a final agreement is negotiated with the town for the property purchase and once permits are in hand, the CDC can apply to the state for affordable housing development subsidies.

 Of the 50-plus new housing units eventually to be offered for sale, as many as 22 would be designated permanently as affordable for first-time homeowners, based on federal income-eligibility guidelines.